IBM-Cloud/ansible-collection-ibm/docs/ibm_is_ssh_key_info.rst

     The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance

+  resource_name (False, str, None)
+    The name of the resource

   generation (False, any, 2)
     IBM Cloud infrastructure generation.